Helpline information

 Fentanyl is a synthetic opioid used to treat severe pain and chronic pain.
 Opioids, including fentanyl and oxycodone, are associated with a high risk of addiction.

-Fentanyl is also notoriously known for being mixed into other implicit drugs like fake pills, counterfeit pills, or cocaine.
+Fentanyl is also notoriously known for being mixed into other illicit drugs like fake pills, counterfeit pills, or cocaine.
 People are often unaware and unintentionally become addicted to fentanyl as a result.

 Fentanyl Abuse vs. Fentanyl Addiction

 When it comes to fentanyl abuse, the term refers to any unadvised use of the drug.
-This can include a number of different misuse, but some examples are using the drug without a prescription, using it more frequently than prescribed, or taking a larger dose than prescribed.
+This can include several different misuses, but some examples are using the drug without a prescription, using it more frequently than prescribed, or taking a larger dose than prescribed.

 Does Fentanyl Cause Dependence?